 2. Take their input back to your desk and develop a draft strategic plan.

 3. Share it with the group and revise it based on their input.

-4. Inspire your workers to implement the strategic plan, usually including measurable goals for which your workers are accountable, praised, celebrated, and perhaps financially rewarded when accomplished.
+4. Inspire your workers to implement the strategic plan, often including measurable goals for which your workers are accountable, praised, celebrated, and perhaps financially rewarded when accomplished.

 5. When goals aren't met, address the problem promptly, candidly, and crisply while, where possible, preserving workers' self-esteem.